JULIE (FOUNDER & CEO)

 I was diagnosed with cancer in 2014.
 Surgery and chemotherapy followed.
 It was a few difficult months both physically and mentally.
-I am lucky as I was diagnosed early and had terrific support from my husband.
+I am lucky as I was diagnosed early and had terrific support from my husband, family and friends.

-I am a member CanDu as I believe that collaboration with other charities and professional agencies, helps fuel ideas to create more practical, compassionate ways to develop support for people in their cancer journey.
-I believe we all need others to help have a stronger, more caring, healthier, happier life.
+I am a member of CanDu as I believe that collaboration with other charities and professional agencies, helps fuel ideas to create more practical, compassionate ways to develop support for people in their cancer journey.
+We all need others to help have a stronger, more caring, healthier, happier life.